Aperture: In photography

 The aperture stop of a photographic lens can be adjusted to control the amount of light reaching the film or image sensor.
 In combination with variation of shutter speed, the aperture size will regulate the film's or image sensor's degree of exposure to light.
 Typically, a fast shutter will require a larger aperture to ensure sufficient light exposure, and a slow shutter will require a smaller aperture to avoid excessive exposure.

-A device called a diaphragm usually serves as the aperture stop, and controls the aperture.
-The diaphragm functions much like the iris of the eye – it controls the effective diameter of the lens opening.
-Reducing the aperture size (increasing the f-number) provides less light to sensor and also increases the depth of field, which describes the extent to which subject matter lying closer than or farther from the actual plane of focus appears to be in focus.
+A device called a diaphragm usually serves as the aperture stop and controls the aperture (the opening of the aperture stop).
+The diaphragm functions much like the iris of the eye – it controls the effective diameter of the lens opening (called pupil in the eyes).
+Reducing the aperture size (increasing the f-number) provides less light to sensor and also increases the depth of field (by limiting the angle of cone of image light reaching the sensor), which describes the extent to which subject matter lying closer than or farther from the actual plane of focus appears to be in focus.
 In general, the smaller the aperture (the larger the f-number), the greater the distance from the plane of focus the subject matter may be while still appearing in focus.

-The lens aperture is usually specified as an f-number, the ratio of focal length to effective aperture diameter.
+The lens aperture is usually specified as an f-number, the ratio of focal length to effective aperture diameter (the diameter of the entrance pupil).
 A lens typically has a set of marked "f-stops" that the f-number can be set to.
-A lower f-number denotes a greater aperture opening which allows more light to reach the film or image sensor.
-The photography term "one f-stop" refers to a factor of √2 (approx. 1.41) change in f-number, which in turn corresponds to a factor of 2 change in light intensity.
+A lower f-number denotes a greater aperture which allows more light to reach the film or image sensor.
+The photography term "one f-stop" refers to a factor of √2 (approx. 1.41) change in f-number which corresponds to a √2 change in aperture diameter, which in turn corresponds to a factor of 2 change in light intensity (by a factor 2 change in the aperture area).

 Aperture priority is a semi-automatic shooting mode used in cameras.
 It permits the photographer to select an aperture setting and let the camera decide the shutter speed and sometimes also ISO sensitivity for the correct exposure.
 This is also referred to as Aperture Priority Auto Exposure, A mode, AV mode (aperture-value mode), or semi-auto mode.